collapsed-stacks/startups/questions/11222/ideas-on-how-to-ask-for-a-list-of-gas-station-addresses.md

 - posted by: [Denis de Bernardy](https://stackexchange.com/users/182468/denis-de-bernardy) on 2016-09-28
 - score: 2

-<p>Asking works, though keep in mind that oil companies usually run gas stations as franchises.
-That is, they don't own all of the gas stations, so you might end up missing quite a few.</p>
+Asking works, though keep in mind that oil companies usually run gas stations as franchises.
+That is, they don't own all of the gas stations, so you might end up missing quite a few.

-<p>Don't worry too much about leaking your app idea.
+Don't worry too much about leaking your app idea.
 You don't need to say more than "I'm looking for a list of gas stations to build a mobile app."
-Even if you end up leaking what the app is for, there's positively zero chance a large company would move forward with it.</p>
+Even if you end up leaking what the app is for, there's positively zero chance a large company would move forward with it.

-<p>An alternative way to get this information without them knowing it would be to scrape a combination of yellow pages, business directories, and maps.
+An alternative way to get this information without them knowing it would be to scrape a combination of yellow pages, business directories, and maps.
 It's not trivial however, because such websites usually have pretty tough bot countermeasures.
-(Aside if you've a budget: reach out if you need help with the web scraping.)</p>
+(Aside if you've a budget: reach out if you need help with the web scraping.)